Knowledge Base Administration Guide

 • If you edit the bug in JIRA (or add a test comment), Simscope will be able to get an update.

-Testing JIRA update from the web interface
+Testing JIRA bug update/refresh from the web interface

 If JIRA is installed correctly, you should be to click on a bug and then refresh it within Simscope.